steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 Describe your template to make it approachable for users.
 The template description consists of the template's
-- **Title** which is shown in search results, detail view before creating an experiment from a template
+- **Title**, which is shown in search results, detail view before creating an experiment from a template
-- **Details** that allow you to provide noteworthy context and describe, e.g., the overall intention of the template or when it is useful.
+- **Details** that allows you to provide noteworthy context and describe, e.g., the overall intention of the template or when it is useful.
   The field supports Markdown.
 - **Tags** to structure your template by assigning it to new or existing tags.

 ## Edit Templates